SpellholdStudios/Shadows_over_Soubar/README.md

 - Italian translation: Ilot in collaboration with Mother Anorexia, Hicarus87, Giuseppe, Bhoo the hero.
 - Spanish translation: SirLancelot's Team.
 - Russian translation: aerie-ru.info team.
-- German translation: Leonardo Watson)~
+- German translation: Leonardo Watson.
 - Everyone else from the <a href="http://gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.

 ##